Ashb87/Alkaline-Ms-Project-one/README.md

     1. As a returning visitor I want to see any new video or music content the band have released.
     2. As a returning visitor I want to be able to check for upcoming live shows and book tickets via the website.
     3. As a returning visitor I want to see social media links so I can follow the band on other platforms.
-    4. As a returning visitor I would to read information about the band, so I can learn a little about their history and the current members.
+    4. As a returning visitor I would like to read information about the band, so I can learn a little about their history and the current members.

   * #### Frequent Visitor Goals
     1. As a frequent visitor I want to see any new video or music content the band have released.